Updated

 Code quality is good but not great.
 Gemini generates working code, but it tends to be less clean and less idiomatic than what Claude or ChatGPT produce.
 It gets the job done but requires more cleanup.

 The ecosystem is fragmented.
-Between Gems, Extensions, Canvas, Flow, Whisk, NotebookLM, and AI Studio, Google offers many tools — but they don’t always feel cohesive.
+Between Gems, Extensions, Canvas, Flow, NotebookLM, Antigravity, and AI Studio, Google offers many tools — but they don’t always feel cohesive.
 It can take time to figure out which tool to use for what.

 Privacy considerations.
 The deep integration with your Google data is a double-edged sword.
 It makes Gemini more useful, but it also means Google’s AI has access to your emails, documents, and communications.
 If privacy is a priority, this may give you pause.